Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Concept

 For the numerical solution, we perform two main steps: (I) A first order operator splitting to \cref{e:eqntype}, in which we split the transport part from the right-hand side friction part.
 (II) A decomposition of the solution into macroscopic ($\vect{u}$) and microscopic ($\vect{v}$) variables.
 Note that the operator splitting only introduce first order errors in time and space, which are of the same order as the discretization errors in the sub-steps.
 The macro-micro variable decomposition does not introduce an error but a decoupled solution of the macro and micro step will do so.
 The procedure can be summarized by the following steps

 and the subsequent macro-micro decomposition

 \begin{remark} Note that macro-micro decomposition has been used in a wide variety of applications in combination with model order reduction, see e.g. \cite{einkemmer2021asymptotic,einkemmer2022asymptotic}.
 In contrast to these works, we employ the macro-micro decomposition not to construct asymptotic--preserving schemes, but for two purposes: 1) Guarantee mass conservation and 2) ensure consistency with the SWE when the microscopic part tends to zero.
 Note that the latter also ensures that the model order reduction method does not reduce the approximation accuracy of water height and mean velocity.
-That is, these two quantities of interest can be represented accurately, independent of any chosen basis functions. \end{remark}
+That is, these two quantities of interest can be represented accurately, independent of any chosen basis functions.
+The choice of macroscopic and microscopic variables for a general model is not predetermined and this could change based on the interpretation of the model or a spectral analysis potentially identifying a spectral gap, e.g., \cite{Amrita2022}. \end{remark}

+\begin{remark} The notion of macro and micro variables originates from the limit of the SWME with respect to vanishing slip length.
+This models a perfect slip bottom such that only the interior friction remains and drives the ``microscopic'' higher-order moments to zero resulting in a constant velocity profile \cite{Huang2022}.
+The remaining water height $h$ and velocity $u_m$ evolve according to the ``macroscopic'' shallow water equations.
+This justifies the decomposition into a macro part evolving on the equilibrium manifold and a remaining micro part.
+For more details, we refer to \cite{Huang2022}. \end{remark}

 In the next sections, we will first introduce the full (coupled) model \cref{e:eqntype}, then discuss the space time discretization of the operator splitting of \cref{e:transport} and \cref{e:friction}, before deriving a detailed scheme for the macro-micro decomposition system \cref{e:transport_macro} - \cref{e:friction_micro}, which can then be efficiently used for model reduction algorithms like POD-Galerkin and DLRA of the micro steps \cref{e:transport_micro} and \cref{e:friction_micro}.